 A NOTE ABOUT POSTAGE – CANADA

-Unfortunately, Canada Post restricts the thickness of flat rate Xpresspost envelopes, so if you order two books, postage from the USA to Canada usually costs less.
+Unfortunately, Canada Post restricts the thickness of flat-rate Xpresspost envelopes, so if you order two books, postage from the USA to Canada usually costs less.
 I look at every order individually and provide the least expensive option.

 UPDATING THE WEBSITE

 I received the reprint of Quilted Diamonds 2 from the printer two weeks ago, but I had not finished the shape collection and I was not quite ready to make an announcement.
-I was bursting with news!
+I was bursting with the news!

 I could not control the timing of Millefiori 2, so it all happened fast.
 I did not have time to polish the pages for Quilted Diamonds on the website the way I wanted to.
 I will be doing that work when the first rush of orders is looked after.
-In the meantime, I hope these FAQ will help.
+In the meantime, I hope these FAQs will help.

 If you have any other questions, please ask!

 I will be sharing more photos on the Inklingo Facebook page too.

 I don’t think the design you are describing has been requested before but I can add it to the list.